AI-Edu-ITS/its-ml-playground/README.md

 This is the official source code from ITS Machine Learning Book Titled **Machine Learning Menggunakan Python**

 ## 🚀 Repository Updates

+- \[2025.09.06\] We Release Some Python Tutorial Before Deep Dive Into This Book Code Repository In section0 Folder!
 - \[2025.07.18\] Our Google Play Book Version Has Been Released!
 - \[2025.03.31\] Book Has Been Released!
 - \[2024.08.26\] Code Release!